enonic/old-xp-doc/doc/developer/site/mappings/index.rst

 - **URL pattern**: regular expression to match against the request URL.
 This element is optional.
 - **Order**: determines which controller will be executed in case there is more than one that matches.
 The mapping with lowest order value will be executed.
 Default is ``50``.

+Controller mappings can be used for rendering **fragments**, i.e. contents of type ``portal:fragment``, with custom styles and layout.
+That way they will be consistent with the other page components in the application (see :ref:`content_portal_types`).
+This is useful for editing fragments from *Page Editor* in :ref:`content_studio`.

 Controller
 ----------